 The sliding pairing of polyethylene (PE) against the anodized surface of aluminum should be considered.
 This also fulfills the requirement of a large difference in the modulus of elasticity between the two bodies (PE: 1,500 MPa and Al2O3: 406,000 MPa).
-PE has the chemical formula C2H4, whereby the hydrogen (atomic radius 32 pm) is arranged on the
+PE has the chemical formula C2H4, whereby the hydrogen (atomic radius 32 pm) is arranged on the outer shell of the PE molecule, which therefore and from the fact that it occurs twice as often as carbon, has by far the greatest probability to come into contact with the anodized surface.
+The anodized surface consists of aluminum oxide (Al2O3) with 40% aluminum atoms (atomic radius 143 pm) and 60% oxygen atoms (atomic radius 66 pm).

-If calculating the primary coefficient of friction only with the atomic radius of the oxygen on the aluminum oxide surface, the result would be $\mu_P(O) = 0.160$, with the atomic radius of aluminum only it would be $\mu_P(AI) = 0.180$.
+If calculating the primary coefficient of friction only with the atomic radius of the oxygen on the aluminum oxide surface, the result would be $\mu_P(O) = 0.160$ , with the atomic radius of aluminum only it would be $\mu_P(AI) = 0.180$ .
 With proportional weighting and assuming a linear dependency we get $\mu_P(AI2O3) = 0.172$ for the anodized surface.

-In order to determine the associated secondary coefficient of friction μs theoretically, the theoretical basis for the effects described is still largely missing.
-After successfully calculating the primary coefficient of friction, however, it would be possible to determine the sum of all secondary coefficients of friction indirectly by measuring the total coefficient of friction μs for a pairing under certain operating conditions (speed, surface pressure, temperature) using the equation: $\mu s = \mu s / \mu s$
+In order to determine the associated secondary coefficient of friction $\mu$ s theoretically, the theoretical basis for the effects described is still largely missing.
+After successfully calculating the primary coefficient of friction, however, it would be possible to determine the sum of all secondary coefficients of friction indirectly by measuring the total coefficient of friction $\mu$ g for a pairing under certain operating conditions (speed, surface pressure, temperature) using the equation: $\mu$ s = $\mu$ g / $\mu$ p

-IV.
-Special Characteristics of Metallic Sliding Partners
+4 Special Characteristics of Metallic Sliding Partners